kybu/headless-selenium-for-win/README.md

 ## headless_ie_selenium.exe

 This executable runs IE Webdriver `IEDriverServer.exe` headlessly.
 It is meant to be used by Selenium Webdriver library instead of IE Webdriver.
+Other Selenium drivers can be used by specifying `HEADLESS_DRIVER` environment variable.

 ## desktop_utils.exe